certara/pyDarwin/docs/Options.rst

 .. _covariance_options_desc:

     * | **covariance** - *real*: Penalty added to fitness/reward for failing the covariance step (real number).
-If a successful covariance step is important, this can be set to a large value (e.g., 100), otherwise to 0.
+If a successful covariance step is important, this can be set to a large value (e.g., 100), otherwise, set to 0.
       | *Default*: 100

 .. _correlation_options_desc:

-    * | **correlation** - *real*: Penalty added to fitness/reward if any off diagonal element of the correlation matrix of estimate has absolute value > 0.95 (real number).
+    * | **correlation** - *real*: Penalty added to fitness/reward if any off-diagonal element of the correlation matrix of estimate has absolute value > 0.95 (real number).
 This penalty will be added if the covariance step fails or is not requested.
       | *Default*: 100

 .. _condition_number_options_desc:

     * | **condition_number** - *real*: Penalty added to fitness/reward if the condition number is > 1000.
-        This penalty will be added if the covariance step fails or is not requested, e.g. PRINT=E is not included in $COV.
+        This penalty will be added if the covariance step fails or is not requested, e.g., PRINT=E is not included in $COV.
       | *Default*: 100

 .. _non_influential_tokens_options_desc:

     * | **non_influential_tokens** - *real*: Penalty added to fitness/reward if any tokens do not influence the control file (relevant for nested tokens).
-        Should be very small (e.g., 0.0001), as the purpose is only for the model with non-influential tokens to be slightly worse than the same model without the non influential token(s) to break a tie.
+        Should be very small (e.g., 0.0001), as the purpose is only for the model with non-influential tokens to be slightly worse than the same model without the non-influential token(s) to break a tie.
       | *Default*: 0.00001

 .. _downhill_period_options_desc:

-* | **downhill_period** - *int*: How often to run to run the downhill step.
+* | **downhill_period** - *int*: How often to run the downhill step.
 If < 1, no periodic downhill search will be performed.
   | *Default*: -1

 .. _num_niches_options_desc: